jean/collective.hostout/README.rst

 includes many helpful built-in commands to package, deploy and bootstrap a remote server with based on your local buildout.

-Hostout is built around two ideas :-
+Hostout is built around two ideas:

 1. Sharing your configuration of deployment for an application in the same buildout_ you share with your developers in a team so where and how your applications is deployed is automated rather than documentation.
    Deployment then becomes a simple command by any member of the team.

-2. Sharing fabric scripts via PyPi so we don't have to reinvent ways to deploy or manage hosted applications
+2. Sharing fabric scripts via PyPI so we don't have to reinvent ways to deploy or manage hosted applications.

-If you are already a user of Fabric and buildout but aren't interested in the built in hostout's built in ability to deploy then skip ahead to `Integrating Fabric into buildout`_.
+If you are already a user of Fabric and buildout but aren't interested in the hostout's built-in ability to deploy, then skip ahead to `Integrating Fabric into buildout`_.

 You don't need to learn Fabric_ to use hostout but you will need to learn